captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-If the gods believe this sentence just, I will learn the truth in death.
+If the gods see this sentence just, I will learn the truth in death.
 But if this man here is the guilty one, may his punishment equal mine.

 ---

-## DEMOPHILUS:
-The storm winds of her heart are raging still.
----

-## CREON:
-Her guards will regret letting her linger here.

----

-## EUBOULE:
-Your words bring death even closer.
----

-## CREON:
-I have no reason to contradict you.

----

-## ANTIGONE:
 Thebes!
 My father’s city!

 ---

 You gods of old!
-I am led away and there is no more time.

 ---

 Look on me, you men of Thebes.
-I am the last of this throne of kings.

 ---